iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Point Method, Interpretations.md

 ---
 ### **Proximal Point Can be a Banach Contraction**

 We state and prove that fact that a proximal point iterations on a strongly convex function is a contraction on the Euclidean space.
-See [Strong Convexity Gives Contraction](../Operators%20Theory/Strong%20Convexity%20Gives%20Contraction.md)  for a detailed exposition.
+See [Appearences of Contraction Operators](../Operators%20Theory/Appearences%20of%20Contraction%20Operators.md)  for a detailed exposition.